My approach

 Guerilla Testing

-Clickable Prototypes made with Invision / Principle
+Clickable Prototypes made with Figma

 Miro to facilitate remote sessions and to document user data